geoguide/angular-webapp-seed/README.md

 Run `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.
+Staging/QA: `grunt --environment=staging`
+Production: `grunt --environment=production`

+This will compile the environment specific build into the `dist` directory.

 ## Bug tracking